HOME .......

 % Transmission and Resonant Frequency

-The majority of sesimic energy is in the frequency range 0-10 Hz; unfortunately, the resonant frequencies of nearly all isolation devices (outside of certain laboratories) aren't low enough to be all that effective for vibrations in this critical 0-10 Hz range.
-For example, an isolating device with resonant frequency of 3 Hz can't isolate the component from vibrations with frequencies below 3 Hz because attenuation of vibration doesn't begin until 3 Hz.
-Furthermore, the 3 Hz device is only partially effective for vibration in the 3-10 Hz range due to the gradual slope of the mechanical low-pass filter function -- % transmission of vibration at 10 Hz is about 12%, while % transmission at 5 Hz is about 50%!
-By contrast, Nimbus' % transmission at 10 Hz is around 1-3% and at 5 Hz around 5-10% for most directions.
-Furthermore, most other isolation devices are not free to move in all 6 directions, due to constraints in their design, which further limits their performance.
+An isolation device with resonant frequency of 3 Hz is only partially effective for vibration in the 3-10 Hz range due to the gradual slope of the low-pass filter function -- % transmission of vibration at 10 Hz is about 12%, while % transmission at 5 Hz is about 50%!
+By contrast, Nimbus' % transmission at 10 Hz is around 1-3% and at 5 Hz around 5-10% for most directions of motion.
+Furthermore, most other isolation devices are not free to move in all 6 directions due to constraints in their design that further limit performance.

 A Wave Travels Under it